 Rachel and her attorney file a Pitchess motion to see if there is any information in Officer Matthews’ file that would support her argument.
 The judge grants the motion and then reviews Officer Matthews’ file at an in camera hearing.

-The judge does find that Officer Matthews was investigated for lying in a police report—but that occurred almost 10 years ago.
+The court does find that there was an investigation of Officer Matthews for lying in a police report—but that occurred almost 10 years ago.
 The judge also finds that Officer Matthews cheated on a test at the police academy more than 20 years ago.

 There are two possible outcomes to a Pitchess motion.
 These are that the motion is: